hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * "doing something like that is not impossible" it is trivial actually, to a seasoned redite

 [14:53:41](#4d97OI-7EF2D1ia0WU_b7-2c4sP-D0XckP2tG9O2UrM) <hinjolicious>:
-I'm saying as a beginner, actually Ì†ΩÌ∏ä
+I'm saying as a beginner, actually üòä

 [15:01:28](#mfiE74YzKuaP3sLIt_evuttjYqjfm9z8sj6p_-M58ts) <hinjolicious>:
 * Actually, in Red, doing something like that is not impossible, Red already have all the tools to do it  ;)